swissup/theme-frontend-argento-custom/README.md

 ## Custom Argento Themes Boilerplate

+  > **WARNING!** Make sure you have no such folders already or your previous
+  > customizations can be rewritten !!!

  *  Copy `app` folder to your store root folder
  *  Log in to Magento backend and navigate to `Content > Themes`.
 You should see new themes in the list.
   > Clear cache if theme is not appeared in the list.